GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Frequently Asked Questions ==

+= Can I extend the GraphQL schema with my custom types and fields? =

+Yes you can.
+Use the GitHub template [GatoGraphQL/ExtensionStarter](https://github.com/GatoGraphQL/ExtensionStarter) to create an extension, and follow the documentation there.

 = How does Gato GraphQL complement WP-CLI? =

 With Gato GraphQL you can query data from the WordPress database, and then inject the results into a WP-CLI command (either to select a specific resource, or update an option with some value, or other).